LGV Bordeaux–Toulouse: Progress

 On 13 April 2006, the RFF administrative committee decided to continue its studies, taking into account the conclusions of the public inquiry.
 It agreed on a new station to serve Montauban, and deferred to more detailed studies the choice between building a new station for Agen or upgrading the existing station.
 The different options between Bordeaux and Agen were to be thoroughly investigated to determine the route after the public inquiry on the LGV Sud Europe Atlantique line is completed.

 The French Government unveiled on 30 April 2008 the first of three draft laws which grant it the right to purchase land through eminent domain and actively seek bidders to build the LGV Bordeaux–Toulouse line.
 Funding for the line would have come as part of a massive programme of expansion of High Speed Lines in France, totalling 2,000 km of additional high-speed rail by 2020.
 That program was later descoped in the face of budgetary difficulties, but the Bordeaux–Toulouse line seemed likely to survive but unlikely to be constructed before 2030.

 In April 2021, Prime Minister Jean Castex announced €4.1 billion in French government funding, slightly over half the estimated total cost of the project.
 The European Union was expected to contribute €1.5-€2 billion toward the project, and the Occitanie region around €1 billion.
-Construction is expected to start in 2024, and service in 2030.
+Preliminary construction started in 2024, and service is expected to begin by 2032.
 The various funding stakeholders reached a binding financial agreement in February 2022.

 The report from the investigative commission on the AFSBs, released in August 2024, highlights an overwhelming public rejection, with nearly 90% of participants expressing a highly unfavorable opinion of the line.